While some journal articles are accessible through the McGill WorldCat catalogue, many more can be found by searching within separate databases.

 Databases in other disciplines

 Music articles also appear in publications in related disciplines (for example, education, psychology, literature).
-Explore other databases by subject in the McGill Library Article Indexes and Databases list.
+Explore other databases through the McGill Library's Subject guides.

 Online databases do have limitations.
 Often older literature is only indexed in print indexes.
-For example, much music literature written between 1949 and the late 1960s is only searchable in the Music Index print volumes, which are shelved in the Reference section (3rd floor) at ML118 M84.
+For example, much music literature written between 1949 and the late 1960s is only searchable in the Music Index print volumes, which are shelved near the entrance to the Library, next to New Acquisitions.

 Online article databases are searchable by general keyword as well as several other methods.
 Ask a member of the Music Library staff for search advice.
 In most databases a complete article record will provide a citation as well as a brief description (a.k.a. abstract) of the article's main argument.